guydols/Lorenz_Attractor/README.md

 This project depends on the Macroquad game development framework, which is included as a dependency in the `Cargo.toml` file.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GPL - see the LICENSE file for details.